 Swakopmund - Damaraland.
 After a leisurely morning, we head north through the incredible mountainous terrain of Damaraland.
 The views along the route are spectacular, and we stop to meet some of the native Herero tribe and shop at a Herero market.

 Our lodge is located on top of a mountain with spectacular views of the surrounding area, as well as a pool carved out of the natural rock face.
 It's an amazing place to spend the night.
 It is also home to one of the world's longest ziplines, which is a spectacular way to take in the surrounding Damaraland scenery!

 Overnight: Damaraland | Breakfast, Dinner

 Damaraland - Etosha National Park.
-On day 6 we travel on to Etosha, Namibia's flagship national park.
-This afternoon we head out on our first game drive in open 4x4 vehicles.
+On day 6 we travel on to Etosha, Namibia's flagship national park where we enjoy our first game drive in the park, in our overland vehicle.
 Dominated by a giant salt pan, it is easy to the spot wildlife that gathers around the few watering holes to drink.
-Some of the species you're may spot in the park include lion, leopard, cheetah, elephant, zebra and giraffe.
+Some of the species you may spot in the park include lion, leopard, cheetah, elephant, zebra and giraffe.
 Our lodge is located just outside the park entrance and this evening you can sit on your private patio and listen to the sounds of the bush.
 The following day we enjoy a full day game drive in open 4x4 vehicles from our lodge.

 Etosha National Park - Rundu.
-It's a long drive today as we head out of Etosha National Park, we journey north and enter the Caprivi Strip, a narrow stretch of Namibian territory between Botswana and Angola.
+It's a long drive today as we head out of Etosha National Park, journey north and enter the Caprivi Strip, a narrow stretch of Namibian territory between Botswana and Angola.
 Arrive at the Hakusembe River Lodge, which is located near the Okavango River.
 Here you can opt for a boat cruise on the river during the afternoon, or simply relax and enjoy your tranquil surroundings.

 Overnight: Rundu | Breakfast, Dinner